Katsina Sets New Operational Guidelines for Private School Owners

 Musa-Musawa said: “They (guidelines) are designed not to burden you but to empower you to deliver quality education that prepares our children for a competitive world.
 These guidelines are not static.
 We are committed to transparency and stakeholder engagement.

 “Register for approval processes, invest in teacher training, and prioritize student welfare.
-The ministry is here to support you with resources, training and partnerships.
-For instance, we are exploring AI-driven platforms and community literacy programmes to enhance learning outcomes.”
+The Ministry is here to support you with resources, training, and partnerships.
+For instance, we are exploring AI driven platforms and community literacy programs to enhance learning outcomes.”

 The commissioner said her ministry has revised compliance and approval processes to ensure that only institutions with minimum standards operate, protecting students and parents from substandard education.